SAP-archive/jam-collaboration-sample/README.md

 # SAPJamSampleCode
 A collection of simple sample code containing examples that demonstrate simple API and integration workflows.

-### Hana Cloud Platform Web IDE and Jam Widget Samples
+### SAP Cloud Platform Web IDE and Jam Widget Samples
 * Source is located here:
   * https://github.com/SAP/SAPJamSampleCode/tree/master/hcp_samples
-* These samples demonstrate how to use Hana Cloud Platform Web IDE with Jam Widgets (Feed, Forum and Group).
+* These samples demonstrate how to use SAP Cloud Platform Web IDE with Jam Widgets (Feed, Forum and Group).

 ### Jam OAuth2 Access Token from SAML Bearer Assertion Sample
 * Source and documentation are located here: